ABC Segment With Newsom Ends in Embarrassment

 The social media phenomenon comparing Newsom to Bateman has gained traction online, with users drawing parallels between the governor’s polished appearance and the character’s superficial perfectionism.
 The 2000 film depicted Bateman as a wealthy investment banker who maintained an impeccable exterior while harboring violent tendencies, creating a stark contrast between appearance and reality.

 The interview comes amid ongoing political tensions between Newsom and the Trump administration.
-The governor has positioned himself as a prominent opposition voice to federal policies, particularly regarding immigration enforcement and water management issues in California.
+The governor has positioned himself as a prominent voice of opposition to federal policies, particularly regarding immigration enforcement and water management issues in California.
 Recent conflicts have included disputes over National Guard deployments and federal disaster aid.

-Newsom’s national profile has risen considerably in recent years, fueled by his handling of the coronavirus pandemic and his willingness to engage in high-profile political battles.
+Newsom’s national profile has risen significantly in recent years, largely due to his handling of the coronavirus pandemic and his willingness to engage in high-profile political battles.
 He has toured red states campaigning for fellow Democrats, proposed a constitutional amendment on gun restrictions, and debated Florida Republican Governor Ron DeSantis on Fox News.
-Political observers have long speculated about his presidential aspirations, though Newsom previously insisted he had no interest in seeking higher office.
+Political observers have long speculated about his presidential aspirations.
+While Newsom had previously downplayed presidential ambitions, by mid-2025, he openly acknowledged them.
+He told the Wall Street Journal, “I’m not thinking about running, but it’s a path that I could see unfold,” and told Mark Halperin his decision was “to be determined.”

 The Patrick Bateman comparison represents the latest in a series of online characterizations that have followed Newsom throughout his political career.
-Social media users have previously created memes about his appearance, with some referring to him with other pop culture comparisons.
+Social media users have previously created memes about his appearance, with some comparing him to other pop culture figures.
 The governor has generally maintained a sense of humor about such online commentary, though the American Psycho comparison appeared to strike a particular nerve during the ABC News interview.

 Despite his visible discomfort with the comparison, Newsom emphasized his commitment to remaining engaged in political fights, even when facing criticism.
 He framed his willingness to absorb attacks as creating space for others to advance progressive causes and policies.
 The governor suggested that being a fighter in contemporary politics requires accepting that not everyone will appreciate either the style or substance of one’s approach to governance.